 Understanding the Science

-We’ve even had to contract the services of specialist scientists in this field when working with archival restoration projects for museums.
+We’ve even had to contract the services of specialist scientists in cleaning mould on VHS tapes when working with archival restoration projects for museums.
 There in fact are many issues that can arise with magnetic media.
 Why do tapes go mouldy is a common question.
 These include binder degradation, magnetic particle instability, substrate deformation, magnetic tape recorders and format compatibility concerns.

 The most effective way to protect your tapes from the threat of mould is to regularly inspect them for mould growth.
-It is essential to store your tapes in a dry, humidity-free environment with minimal exposure to light.
+It is essential to store your tapes in a dry, humidity-free environment with minimal exposure to light to avoid mould on VHS tapes.
 Take these precautions and your tapes will last significantly longer than if they were stored in a damp, dusty basement.

 An established company like Supaphoto.com will have dedicated video equipment to deal with this.
 They will also be able to fix mouldy camcorder tapes including video 8, hi 8 and digital 8 tapes.